shellqiqi/nju-network-labs/content/ch03/subch03/generate-error-messages.md

 If you can get this working, then you can have pretty high confidence that everything in your router works correctly.
 Congratulations!

-Your task is: `ping` the router from another host (server1 or server2).
+Your task is: test your router from another host (server1 or server2) as described above.
 Using Wireshark to prove that your router can correctly respond to ICMP messages and generate ICMP error messages when necessary.
 ✅ Write the procedure and analysis in your report with screenshots.